Graded Hoare Logic and its Categorical Semantics: Modelling Graded Hoare Logic

-Remark that the graded lifting $\dot W_s \sigma $ relates only the pair of $(x,\sigma')$ and $(y,\sigma')$ with common string of control flows.
+Note, the graded lifting $\dot W_s \sigma $ relates only the pair of $(x,\sigma')$ and $(y,\sigma')$ with common strings of control flow.
 Hence, the derivation of proof tree of this logic forces the target program to have the same control flow under the precondition. \end{example}